nedbat/watchgha/README.rst

 - Requests to GitHub are now made asynchronously, speeding execution.

+- Redirections from GitHub (for example, if a repo is renamed or moved) are followed transparently.

 - The exit code is now 1 if any runs failed, 0 if all were successful.

 - Long lines are no longer wrapped too short.